Conzel/mailing-list-rs/README.md

 # mailing-list-rs
 Simple example of how a mailing list can be implemented in Rust.
 Uses [lettre](https://github.com/lettre/lettre) to deliver mails via a remote SMTP server (for example one as provided by GMail).
+Supports plaintext, HTML and attachments (all via MIME).

 ## Usage
 Either download the binaries for your platforms under releases (Linux and Windows supported) or build them